ailon/amCharts-Quick-Charts/QuickChartsWPF/docs/readme.txt

 Installation
 ------------
-1. Download amCharts Quick Charts for WPF (or Silverlight) distribution archive and extract it to the directory of your choice.
+1. Download amCharts Quick Charts for WPF (Silverlight, WP7) distribution archive and extract it to the directory of your choice.
-2. Start Visual Studio IDE and create a new WPF or Silverlight application project (or open existing project).
+2. Start Visual Studio IDE and create a new WPF/Silverlight/WP7 application project (or open existing project).
-3. With WPF/Silverlight designer active right-click anywhere in the toolbox and select Choose Items... from the context menu.
+3. With WPF/Silverlight/WP7 designer active right-click anywhere in the toolbox and select Choose Items... from the context menu.
 In the Choose Toolbox Items window select WPF Components tab and press Browse... button.
-Navigate to the directory where you have extracted downloaded archive and select AmCharts.Windows.QuickCharts.dll (or AmCharts.Windows.QuickCharts.SL.dll) file.
+Navigate to the directory where you have extracted downloaded archive and select AmCharts.Windows.QuickCharts.dll (or AmCharts.Windows.QuickCharts.SL.dll or AmCharts.Windows.QuickCharts.WP.dll) file.
 Make sure that SerialChart control is checked and click OK.

 - OR -

-Alternatively you can just add a reference to AmCharts.Windows.QuickCharts.dll (or AmCharts.Windows.QuickCharts.SL.dll) to your project by selecting Add Reference... from the Project menu.
-Select Browse tab, navigate to the installation directory, select AmCharts.Windows.QuickCharts.dll (or AmCharts.Windows.QuickCharts.SL.dll) and press OK.
+Alternatively you can just add a reference to AmCharts.Windows.QuickCharts.dll (or AmCharts.Windows.QuickCharts.SL.dll or AmCharts.Windows.QuickCharts.WP.dll) to your project by selecting Add Reference... from the Project menu.
+Select Browse tab, navigate to the installation directory, select DLL and press OK.

-You are now ready to start using amCharts Quick Charts for WPF and Silverlight in your project(s).
+You are now ready to start using amCharts Quick Charts for WPF/Silverlight/WP7 in your project(s).